-That's not to say that you shouldn't give him as much training as you can, especially puppy obedience and keep reinforcing that training every day.
+That's not to say that you shouldn't give him as much training as you can, especially puppy obedience, keep reinforcing that training every day.

 I also recommend lots of socialization to help him develop into the best adult dog he can be.

-Your dog will be more relaxed and happier when he's exposed to many different objects, sounds and experiences (socialization), and where there are clear boundaries set for him.
+Your dog will be more relaxed and happier when exposed to many different objects, sounds and experiences (socialization) and where clear boundaries are set for him.

-Socialization can have a significant impact on all dog temperaments, but in particular, submissive temperaments.
+Socialization can have a significant impact on all dog temperaments, but in particular, a submissive temperament.

 Socialization should be given as early as possible, preferably between 6 and 12 weeks, as puppies are more receptive during these few weeks.

 It should be continued until the puppy is one year old to ensure he gets the full benefit.

 You can also help a submissive dog by playing puppy games with him.

 Help him understand what you need and reward him enthusiastically when he gets it right.